Skip to main content

 HIPAA is one part of a broader protective shield.
 Two other federal laws operate alongside it, creating a more complete barrier against misuse of your biological information.
 Understanding their distinct roles is the first step in assessing the safety of your data.

-It makes an exception for voluntary wellness programs, ensuring that your participation is never coerced and that you are not penalized for choosing to keep your private.
+It makes an exception for voluntary wellness programs, ensuring that your participation is never coerced and that you are not penalized for choosing to keep your health information private.
 Together, these three statutes form the principal legal boundary around your health data in the workplace.

 Intermediate